Welcome to U.S. Army Garrison Humphreys,

 Welcome to the United States Army Garrison Humphreys and congratulations on what will be an exciting and fulfilling assignment.
 Over the next few years our installation will become the largest U.S. Army installation in the Republic of Korea and you will surely enjoy the benefits of our growth.

-As part of that growth, we recently opened three new gyms, one with an indoor swimming pool, many new barracks, a new dining facility, and a middle school.
-Those facilities complement other great places, like our outdoor aquatics park, mini-golf course, library, guest lodge, and education center.
+As part of that growth, we recently opened three new gyms, one with an indoor swimming pool, many new barracks, a new dining facility, and a high school.
+Those facilities complement other great places, like our outdoor swimming pool, mini-golf course, library, guest lodge, and education center.

 With all the construction associated with our expansion you will experience occasional inconveniences, but one thing will remain constant as we grow: our garrison staff anticipates your arrival with a willingness to serve your needs.